 How Long Do I Have to File an Appeal?

-If you do not take action within the allotted time frame(s), you will have to wait one (1) year before you can submit a request for hearing again.
+If you don’t take action within the allotted time frame(s), you’ll have to wait one (1) year before you can submit a request for hearing again.
 This means that you must re-do all of your paperwork.
-Additionally, you are almost guaranteed to appear in front of the same hearing officer if you don’t appeal, which can be unsettling.
+Additionally, you’re almost guaranteed to appear in front of the same hearing officer if you don’t appeal, which can be unsettling.

 The first thing you need to do is order the transcript from your administrative hearing.
 Next, you need to file a claim of appeal or petition in the court (courts vary on which is accepted).
 In addition to your claim of appeal or petition, you need to provide the court with the order the hearing officer wrote that states you were denied a license (see MCR 7.120).

 The paperwork you file with the court must be served to the SOS in addition to the Attorney General’s office or Prosecutor’s office.
 If your court is located in Wayne, Oakland, Macomb, or Washtenaw County in Michigan, you must serve the Attorney General’s Office.
 Otherwise, you need to serve the county Prosecutor’s office.

 There are only certain grounds you can appeal on.
 It must be determined that your rights have been prejudiced because the hearing officer’s decision is: